10 Essex Street

 Francis also acts and advises on insolvency-related applications.
 Recent cases have included applications for rescission; validation orders; claims under s 423 Insolvency Act 1986; and claims against directors for misfeasance under s 212 Insolvency Act 1986.

-Francis is interested in all areas of real property, having taught the subject as a Teaching Fellow at University College London.
+Francis is interested in all areas of real property, having taught the subject as a Teaching Fellow at UCL.
 He has acted in relation to boundary disputes, adverse possession, and disputes over rights of access and rights to light.
-He recently appeared in the High Court in Bhardwaj v Royal Bank of Scotland plc EWHC 340 (Ch), in which he advanced an argument that s 2 Law of Property (Miscellaneous Provisions) Act 1989 rendered void a secured loan facility where the contract would have been void but-for an implied term.
+He recently appeared in Bhardwaj v Royal Bank of Scotland plc EWHC 340 (Ch), in which he advanced an argument that s 2 Law of Property (Miscellaneous Provisions) Act 1989 rendered void a secured loan facility where the contract would have been void but-for an implied term.
 The judgment described Francis as having ‘presented it with great skill which I would like to acknowledge.’

 Landlord and Tenant

-Francis has also appeared in enfranchisement actions in the County Court and First-tier Tribunal.
-His cases have included Gregorio v Stacey (FtT (PC) LON/00AF/OCE/2015/0317), a two-day trial in which he successfully argued that one of two joint tenants could not unilaterally serve a valid notice under s 166 Commonhold and Leasehold Reform Act 2002.
+Gregorio v Stacey (FtT (PC) LON/00AF/OCE/2015/0317), a two-day trial of an enfranchisement claim in which he successfully argued that one of two joint tenants could not unilaterally serve a valid notice under s 166 Commonhold and Leasehold Reform Act 2002.

 Please see Francis’ Privacy Notice here.

-Bhardwaj v Royal Bank of Scotland plc EWHC 340 (Ch) (with Michael Hartman) – a one-day appeal to the High Court concerning the validity of an agreement to enter into interest-only loan facilities secured on residential property where the agreement did not expressly provide for repayment dates.
-Francis argued that the agreements were void for uncertainty and that no repayment date could be implied because the contract would then not be ‘made in writing’ within the meaning of the Law of Property (Miscellaneous Provisions) Act 1989.
+Bhardwaj v Royal Bank of Scotland plc EWHC 340 (Ch) (as junior counsel) –appeal concerning the validity of an agreement to enter into loan facilities secured on residential property.
+Francis argued that the agreements were void for uncertainty due to lack of a repayment date and that no date could be implied because the contract would then not be ‘made in writing’ within the meaning of the Law of Property (Miscellaneous Provisions) Act 1989.

-National Crime Agency v Lynch (High Court, unrep 2016) – case concerning whether the National Crime Agency could forfeit criminal property and later present a bankruptcy petition in respect of tax on the income represented by that property.
+National Crime Agency v Lynch (ChD, unrep 2016) – case concerning whether the National Crime Agency could forfeit criminal property and later present a bankruptcy petition in respect of tax on the income represented by that property.

 Landlord and Tenant